JanRland/GUESSPY/README.md

 fitFunction=g.getLikelihood(x, c=0)
 ```

-To compare the calibrated score with the original machine learning scores you can use either the expected calibration error (ECE), the maximum calibration error (MCE), or the classification error (CLE) which are implemented in the class.
+To compare the calibrated score with the original machine learning scores, you can use the expected calibration error (ECE), the maximum calibration error (MCE), or the classification error (CLE), all of which are implemented in the class.

 ```
 ECE_0=g.ECE(c=0, N=20, useClibrated=True)